 - Patient Comments: Drug Abuse - Symptoms

 - Find a local Psychiatrist in your town

 Drug abuse and addiction facts

-- Drug abuse is a disorder that is characterized by a destructive pattern of using a substance that leads to significant problems or distress.
+- Drug abuse is a disorder that is characterized by a self-destructive pattern of using a substance that leads to significant problems and distress.